Trackunit/developer-hub/api-docs/data-model.md

 ### Accelerometer_Y_Axis

-> 📘 Coming soon to Streaming API
->
-> This insight will be available in Streaming API in July 2023.

 Acceleration (or g-force) measured on the y-axis of an accelerometer (typically placed inside a telematics device).
 Notice: The direction/axis relates to the accelerometer and not the machine, that is, the y-axis of the machine could be something different.
 Unit of measurement: _g-force_.

 ### Accelerometer_Z_Axis

-> 📘 Coming soon to Streaming API
->
-> This insight will be available in Streaming API in July 2023.

 Acceleration (or g-force) measured on the z-axis of an accelerometer (typically placed inside a telematics device).
 Notice: The direction/axis relates to the accelerometer and not the machine, that is, the z-axis of the machine could be something different.